 For general reference, the Double Cluster is high in the sky when the Big Dipper is low, and vice versa.
 Because the Big Dipper is lowest in the northern sky on late autumn and early winter evenings, the Double Cluster is highest in the northern sky at these times.
 The Double Cluster is pretty much always visible at evening except in late spring and summer.

-The Double Cluster is thought to be over 7,000 light-years distant, and to be separated from one another by a few hundred light-years.
-It is amazing that we can see these stars at all across this great span of space.
-Each cluster contains a few hundred stars, harboring young, hot supergiant suns that are many thousands of times more luminous than our sun.
+Double Cluster science.
+The Double Cluster is thought to be some 7,500 light-years distant, and to be separated from one another by a few hundred light-years.
+It’s amazing that we can see these stars at all across this great span of space.
+We know they must be bright stars, intrinsically, or we wouldn’t be able to see them.
+Each cluster contains a few hundred stars, and, indeed, these stars are young, hot supergiant suns that are many thousands of times more luminous than our sun.

 Astronomers tell us that the Double Cluster lies within the Perseus arm of the Milky Way galaxy.
 However, our solar system resides in the inner part of the Orion arm.
 Therefore, when we look at the Double Cluster, we are looking through our local spiral arm and all the way to the next spiral arm outward from the galactic center.